 The truly converted will gladly want to make Christ’s agenda their agenda!
 Those who are believing in another Jesus are always characterized by a lack of obedience to Jesus’ commands; they cling to their own way of doing things.
 This disregard then is a telltale sign of true or false conversion: Lordship.
 Jesus stated in Mark 8:34b–35 this same heartfelt condition as to what connotes true saving faith:

 “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 For whoever wishes to save his life will lose it, but whoever loses his life for My sake and the gospel’s will save it.”

 E. COMING TO CHRIST

-The Apostle John and the Apostle Paul were very clear in their respective gospels ( John 1:12) and epistle (Ephesians 1:13) regarding the need for one to plead for God’s salvation from a contrite heart:
+The Apostle John and the Apostle Paul were noticeably clear in their respective gospels ( John 1:12) and epistle (Ephesians 1:13) regarding the need for a contrite heart to plead for God’s salvation: